paulrobertlloyd/nhsnotes/app/posts/week-18-vital-signs.md

 The Central Digital and Data Office (soon to be merged?) published [Addressing the gaps in service delivery content](https://services.blog.gov.uk/2024/09/10/addressing-the-gaps-in-service-delivery-content/) which promises to start improving the [GOV.UK Service Manual](https://www.gov.uk/service-manual).
 One to watch!

-Owen Jones has written [Weeknote 1](https://owenis.online/pages/blog/weeknotes/2024-09-13/) including a great reflection on the ‘zombie package’ of the autocomplete, which got a small update this week.
+Owen Jones has written [Weeknote 1](https://owenis.online/pages/blog/weeknotes/2024-09-13/) including a reflection on the ‘zombie package’ of the autocomplete, which got a small update this week.
 As I mentioned a few weeks back, we’re [using an autocomplete feature](/posts/week-16-onboarding-organisations/) in our onboarding interface, so it’s good to see this get some attention, even if the planned rebuild is still a way off.

 A redesign of [NHS.UK](https://www.nhs.uk) went live this week.
 I'm looking forward to hearing more about this from the team who’ve worked hard on it.